Vanille-N/meander.typ/src/geometry.typ

   /// Size of the container as given by the `layout` function.
   /// -> (width: length, height: length)
   size,
+  /// Arbitrary many length arguments, automatically inferred to be horizontal
+  /// or vertical.
   /// -> dictionary
   ..args
 ) = {